Browser extensions are practical and valuable tools that an internet surfer can use at times.

 - Find the extension you wish to uninstall and click on the

-The method that we just came through is a bit more difficult than Method 1.
+The method we came through is a bit more complex than Method 1.
 However, this is still an alternate way of removing Chrome extensions.

 If you wish to find more extension options, simply click on thebutton next to the button.

-Moving on to the third method for uninstalling Chrome extensions, this alternative is a far more lengther in which you’re gonna have to dig deeper into the Chrome browser’s settings.
+Moving on to the third method for uninstalling Chrome extensions, this alternative is far longer in that you’ll have to dig deeper into the Chrome browser’s settings.

-Here are the steps to remove the chrome extensions from Extensions tab:
+Here are the steps to remove the chrome extensions from the Extensions tab:

 - Launch the Google Chrome browser.

-- click on the More icon at the top right side.
+- Click on More at the top right side.

 - Select Settings from the menu list.

-- Click on Extensions tab on the bottom left pane of the tabs.
+- Click on the Extensions tab on the bottom left pane of the tabs.

-This will take you to the menu of extensions list.
+This will take you to the menu of the extensions list.

 - Hit on the

-button next to the extension that you wish to uninstall.
+button next to the extension you wish to uninstall.

 - That’s it!
 Chrome extensions will be uninstalled.

-This method is pretty similar to the second one except for the fact that you have to go deeper into Chrome’s settings to uninstall an extension.
-Simply click on thebutton in case there are any confirmation popups and that will successfully uninstall the extension.
+This method is similar to the second one, except that you have to go deeper into Chrome’s settings to uninstall an extension.
+Click on thebutton if there are any confirmation popups, who,c, which will successfully uninstall the extension.

 Bottom Line: Uninstall Chrome Extensions

 With that, we’ve successfully covered everything regarding uninstalling Chrome extensions.
-If you do not wish to remove extension, however, temporary disable it.
-Then instead of removing it, you can just toggle the switch to OFF next tocommand buton on extensions window.
+However, if you do not wish to remove the extension, temporarily disable it.
+Then instead of removing it, you can just toggle the switch to OFF next to thecommand button on the extensions window.

 In reality, uninstalling extensions on Chrome is pretty simple.
 For most users, the first method in this article will prove extremely helpful in this matter.

 Although that’s the case, I personally prefer to uninstall extensions using the second method.
-This way, I get to see a closer and larger look at the extensions, making it easier for me to spot the ones I need to remove.
+This way, I get a closer and more comprehensive look at the extensions, making it easier for me to spot the ones I need to remove.

 On the other hand, the third method is a pretty long process.
 Although you may feel like it’s completely useless, it’s a method worth knowing and a working alternative in case the other two aren’t working for some reason.